4 Sources

 Copy Link

-University of Washington researchers have developed VueBuds, the first system that incorporates tiny cameras into wireless earbuds to enable visual AI interactions
+Researchers at the University of Washington have developed VueBuds, a prototype system that integrates tiny cameras into wireless earbuds to enable visual AI interactions

 1